Our Karimunjawa Indonesia Travel Plan

-However, we’re expecting our Qatar inflight experience will be comfortable enough.
-At Hamad International Airport in Doha, there is the option to use a couple of the private lounges ($55 per person), so we may consider this.
+However, we expected our Qatar inflight experience would be comfortable enough.
+At Hamad International Airport in Doha, there is the option to use a couple of the private lounges ($55 per person), so we were considering this.

-In any case, since we will take our flight from Rome, we’ll be spending 1 night in the Eternal City.
+In any case, since we would take our flight from Rome, we would be spending 1 night in the Eternal City.
 After checking out a variety of Rome Hotels & Guesthouses, we settled on a small guesthouse not far from the Vatican City.
 We also earmarked a couple of well-recommended restaurants in the vicinity.

-We are scheduled to arrive at Soekarno-Hatta International Airport in Jakarta in the late evening.
-To save time, we’ll stay at a budget hotel near the airport.
+We were scheduled to arrive at Soekarno-Hatta International Airport in Jakarta in the late evening.
+To save time, we planned to stay at a budget hotel near the airport.
 We’re then well-placed to take an early flight the next morning to our next destination: Semarang, 460 kms further east along the coast in central Java.

 We should have enough time on our return trip to take a look at what Semarang city has to offer.

 Our final destination was Karimunjawa, a paradise island 88 kms off the central north coast of Java.

 We planned to spend 11 days here, staying at an assortment of guesthouses and hotels.
 Hopefully, we’ll have the chance to do plenty of swimming and snorkeling, as well as trekking into the jungle and discovering the remote parts of the island by motorbike.

 After tanning ourselves in Karimunjawa, our plan is to return to the mainland using the fast boat to Semarang (which runs only a couple of times per week).

-We have already booked ourselves into a good hotel (Hotel Quest) in the centre of the Semarang city.
+We have already booked ourselves into a good hotel (Hotel Quest) in the center of the Semarang city.

 Jakarta & Return via Rome

 From Semarang, we’ll take a train for the 460 km ride back to Jakarta.
 There, we’ll have just a day and a half in the city before taking our return flight back to Rome.